polleyg/computering-aphorisms/README.md

 - There's no best language, except for SQL
 - Leave recursion to the experts
 - ^^ multi-threading & concurrency too
+- and out of order messages
+- In distributed systems you should expect duplicated
 - Good doco is harder than good code
 - Git-flow will give you nightmares
 - It's always DNS